carpentries-incubator/SDC-BIDS-fMRI/README.md

 We use python version 3.6.0, but any newer version should also work well!
 Any python version below 3 has not been tested.
 There are many methods to setting up a python environment but we'd recommend using some sort of virtual environment as to not break your system python install.
 Two methods (of many) are listed below:

 ##### Method 1: Setting up conda environment (easiest)
-For no nonsense easy set-up we recommend [Anaconda](https://www.anaconda.com/download/) to manage python packages for scientific computing.
+For easy set-up we recommend [Anaconda](https://www.anaconda.com/download/) to manage python packages for scientific computing.
 Once installed, setting up the python environment can be done quite easily:
 ```
 cd scwg2018_python_neuroimaging
 conda create -p ./scwg2018_nilearn